 - Prepare a budget and plan

-2. PROTECT YOUR PROPERTY.
-Depending on the circumstances of your separation, you should consider what property you need or belongs to you and act to make sure its protected.
-For example, if you are leaving, try to take the property you need when you leave.
-If your spouse is leaving or has left, you can take actions to ensure your spouse cannot return without permission and remove more property.
-If you have valuable personal property(stock certificates, bonds, collections, art), remove it from your home and store it in a safe place.
-Naturally every case is different, and in some cases these actions may not be necessary.
-The principal to follow here is simply to remember it is better to have what you need than have to ask for it.
+Naturally, every case is different, and in some cases, these actions may not be necessary.
+The principle to follow here is simply to remember it is better to have what you need than have to ask for it.
 Each party has an equal claim to marital assets.
 Do not sell or transfer any assets legally however until you consult with your divorce attorney.

-4. GATHER EVIDENCE.
-Obtain copies of financial information, photograph or video tape assets, copy and secure evidence (ensure legality with your attorney) and obtain any other information you may need before you separate.
-In some cases, a forensic computer scan can be valuable as well, however you need to carefully consult your attorney to ensure that anything you do is legal and does not violate federal or state law.
+In some cases, a forensic computer scan can be valuable as well, however, you need to carefully consult your attorney to ensure that anything you do is legal and does not violate federal or state law.
 The key is to obtain the information you need and have a legal right to obtain prior to separating as you will likely lose your opportunity to do so.